Heat-related illness in infants and young children

 Heat and humidity can go up in the summer months, making it feel hotter outside than normal.
 Extreme heat happens when the heat and humidity are much higher than we would expect during a normal summer day.

-Extreme heat can be harmful to anyone's health, but infants (0-1 year) and young children (1-5 years) may be at a higher risk of heat-related illness.
+Extreme heat can be harmful to anyone's health, but infants (0-1 year) and young children (1-5 years) may be at a higher risk of heat-related illness, especially if they do not have access to a cool indoor environment.

 Why are infants and children at greater risk?